DDGCreativeSloutions/ddg/public/blog/Project Handover Guide.md

 We offer:
 📚 User manuals (PDF/Google Docs)
 🛟 1-week post-delivery support (email/chat)
-🎓 Training workshops (for institutional clients)
+🎓 Training sessions (for institutional clients)

 🔹 How We Help: We simulate student evaluations to preempt questions.